Our Passion for Youth Financial Literacy

 For additional terms, conditions and a list of colleges participating the program please visit the SAGE Scholars website www.tuitionrewards.com.
 There are no fees or charges to Monetta shareholders who enroll and participate in the program.

 Also visit our Individual Investors site.

 (Effective September 5, 2014)

 *SAGE Scholars allows only one set of Tuition Reward Birthday Points per student, regardless of the number of SAGE financial partners a sponsor/student is enrolled.

 Monetta Financial Services, Inc. | 1776-A S. Naperville Road, Suite 100, Wheaton, IL 60189 | Phone: 630-462-9800 | Email: email@example.com

 Please read the Prospectus carefully before you invest.
 It contains more complete information about the Monetta Funds, including risks specific to each fund, fees and expenses.
 A free, hard-copy of the prospectus can be obtained by calling 1-800-241-9772.

 Mutual fund investing involves risk.
 Principal loss is possible.
 The Funds may make short-term investments, without limitation, for defensive purposes, which investments may provide lower returns than other types of investments.
-The portion of the Monetta Young Investor Fund that invests in underlying ETF’s that track the Index will be subject to certain risks which are unique to tracking the Index.
+The portion of the Monetta Core Growth Fund that invests in underlying ETF’s that track the Index will be subject to certain risks which are unique to tracking the Index.
 By investing in ETF’s, you will indirectly bear your share of any fees and expenses charged by the underlying funds, in addition to indirectly bearing the principal risks of the funds.
 Growth-oriented funds may under-perform when growth stocks are out of favor.
 Please refer to the prospectus for further details.
 While the funds are no-load, management and other expenses still apply.